Splines/typst-powerpoint/README.md

 npm run compiler
 # env: COMPILER_PORT=4000 COMPILER_HOST=0.0.0.0 TYPST_BIN=typst MAX_BODY_BYTES=1000000
 ```
 Then set `COMPILER_URL=http://localhost:4000/compile` before `npm run dev` so the add-in posts to it.
+You can also host this service remotely and point `COMPILER_URL` and optional `COMPILER_AUTH` at that endpoint to offload compilation without rebuilding the add-in.

 ## Sideload into PowerPoint
 1. PowerPoint → File → Options → Trust Center → Trust Center Settings → Trusted Add-in Catalogs.